creationix/jack/classes.md

 ## "+" (other)

-merge keys and values in self with tomap(other) conflicts in other replace keys in self.
+merge keys and values in self with tomap(other).
+Conflicts in other replace keys in self.
+Returns self.

 ## "get" (key)